A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Translation-based EA Techniques

 where $\phi_{e_1}(e_2)$ is the same as that in BootEA.
 The classifier $\pi\left(e_{j} \mid e_{i}\right)$ is defined as follows:

 where $\operatorname{sim}(\cdot)$ is the cosine similarity and $\beta_3$ is a balancing hyperparameter.

-\textbf{\underline{TransEdge}}~\citep{TransEdge2019} addresses TransE's deficiency that its relation predicate embeddings are entity-independent, but in reality a relation predicate embedding should depend on its context, i.e., the head and tail entities.
+\textbf{\underline{TransEdge}}~\citep{TransEdge2019} {addresses TransE's deficiency that its relation predicate embeddings are entity-independent}, but in reality a relation predicate embedding should depend on its context, i.e., the head and tail entities.
 For example, the relation predicate \texttt{director} has different meanings in two different relation triples, (\texttt{Steve Jobs, director, Apple}) and (\texttt{James Cameron, director, Avatar}).

-To address this issue, TransEdge proposes an \emph{edge-centric translational embedding model}.
+To address this issue, TransEdge proposes an \emph{edge-centric translational embedding model} {which {regards the contextualized embedding of the relation predicate as the translation from the head entity to the tail entity}}.
 It contextualizes relation predicates as different edge embeddings, where the context of a relation predicate is specified by its head and tail entities.
 This is achieved by a triple score function as follows:

 where $\psi(\boldsymbol{h}_c, \boldsymbol{t}_c, \boldsymbol{r})$ is the contextualized embeddings of a relation predicate, called the \textit{edge embedding}.

 The paper introduces two \textit{interaction embeddings} $\boldsymbol{h}_c$ and $\boldsymbol{t}_c$ for encoding the head and tail entities' participation in the computation of the edge embeddings, respectively.
 The edge embeddings may be computed via two strategies, \emph{context compression} and \emph{context projection}.
 The first strategy, context compression, adopts muli-layer perceptrons (MLPs) to compress the embeddings of the head entity, tail entity and the relation predicate as follows: